Harris-Ryan/personal-website/README.md

 ---

-## Alternatively
+## Alternate Method

-You can download the project directly and extract it via the zip file.
-Open that file in your editor and use the `npm install` command in the projects directory.
-Now you can run `npm start` to run it locally.
+1. Download the project directly and extract it via the zip file on your machine.

+2. Open the project in your editor and navigate to the directory in your terminal.

+3. Use the `npm install` command in the project's directory to download all necessary dependencies.

+4. Now run `npm start` in the terminal to run the project locally.

 ---